swcarpentry/python-novice-inflammation/_episodes/10-defensive.md

 ~~~
 {: .language-python}

-By default only information from logging levels "warning" and more severe is reported.
+By default, only information from logging levels "warning" and more severe is reported.

 ~~~
 detect_problems('inflammation-03.csv')